MarkTheCoderShark/testtest/docs/CONVERSION_TRACKING_SETUP.md

 ### **2. Google Analytics 4 Setup**
 1. Go to [Google Analytics](https://analytics.google.com/)
-2. Create a new GA4 property for WebWagon
+2. Create a new GA4 property for Web Vello
 3. Copy your Measurement ID (format: G-XXXXXXXXXX)
 4. Replace `G-XXXXXXXXXX` in your `.env.local` file